ironhack-edu/temp-id-case-study/instructor-resources/css-selectors-advanced-lesson-plan.md

 ## Pre-lesson Preparation

 Students are required to carry out a task before the lesson to refresh their knowledge on the document tree in the Document Object Model.
-The task will form the basis for the HTML page they will add CSS selectors to throughout the lesson, and should take between 30 mins and 1 hour.
+The task will form the basis for the project they will carry out to apply CSS selectors throughout the lesson, and should take between 30 mins and 1 hour.
 The aim of the pre-work is to encourage students to have a personal connection and ownership of their work.

 ## Prerequisites